alissonzubcov/alternativa-switch-case-typescript/README.md

-# Alternativa ao Switch case em typescript
+# Alternative to Switch case in typescript
 =====

 Enum Color